 Why Businesses Should Avoid Responding to Fake Reviews

-Now, when it comes to fake reviews.
-The best way to handle them is to report them right away and get them removed.
+When it comes to fake reviews, the best way to handle them is to report them to the network.

 Responding to fake reviews can be more harmful than beneficial for many reasons.
-Replying to a fake review can inadvertently add it legitimacy, making it appear credible to others, it will also add value to it and potentially move it higher on a review network or search engines.
+Replying to a fake review can inadvertently add it legitimacy, making it appear credible to others, it will also add value to it and potentially move it higher on a review network and search engines.
 When a business replies, it might signal to potential customers that the review has some merit, even if it’s totally fake.
-This unintentional validation can give more weight to the fake review, potentially causing some customers to leave.

-Example on How to Reply to Negative Reviews.
-How to Address Criticism Effectively
+Examples on How to Reply to Negative Reviews

-Here some examples of writing perfect responses to negative online reviews.
-Remember to use the best practices provided above and avoiding common mistakes.
+Here some examples of writing professional responses to negative online reviews.

 Example of Standard Reply to a Negative Review: